j0lvera/miso/README.md

-# go-review
+# miso

 An AI-powered code review tool that provides intelligent feedback on your code using Claude via OpenRouter.
 The tool is designed to be model-agnostic and can work with any OpenAI-compatible API through OpenRouter.

 ## What it does

-`go-review` analyzes your code and provides constructive feedback based on file-specific guidelines.
+`miso` analyzes your code and provides constructive feedback based on file-specific guidelines.
 It supports:

 - **Single file review**: Review individual code files with AI-powered insights
 - **Git diff review**: Analyze changes between git commits or branches